 What is the Weinstein effect in the #MeToo movement?

-“At first, experts remained skeptic about the #MeToo movement, arguing that it would not have a noticeable effect on workplaces in the nation; but the number of sexual harassment claims filed by victims across many states indicate the opposite,” says our Los Angeles sexual harassment attorney from the JML Law.
+“At first, experts remained skeptic about the #MeToo movement, arguing that it would not have a noticeable effect on workplaces in the nation; but the number of sexual harassment claims filed by victims across many states indicates the opposite,” says our Los Angeles sexual harassment attorney from the JML Law.
 “The Weinstein effect is very much visible and obvious today, and it continues to ripple through the nation.”

 Before the Harvey Weinstein scandal, harassment complaints had been declining for more than a decade across the nation.
 Evidently, the Weinstein effect has helped increase awareness, which, in turn, caused a substantial spike in complaints.
 It remains unclear whether the Weinstein effect is just a temporary phenomenon or it is going to linger for a long period of time.